puppetlabs/puppetlabs-apache/README.md

 When you declare this class with the default options, the module:

 - Installs the appropriate Apache software package and [required Apache modules](#default_mods) for your operating system.
-- Places the required configuration files in a directory, with the [default location](#conf_dir) determined by your operating system.
+- Places the required configuration files in a directory, with the [default location](#conf_dir) Depends on operating system.
 - Configures the server with a default virtual host and standard port ('80') and address ('\*') bindings.
-- Creates a document root directory determined by your operating system, typically `/var/www`.
+- Creates a document root directory Depends on operating system, typically `/var/www`.
 - Starts the Apache service.

 Apache defaults depend on your operating system.
 These defaults work in testing environments but are not suggested for production.
 We recommend customizing the class's parameters to suit your site.